londelidess/Bumblr-Tumblr-replica/README.md

 * Posts can contain text or images.
 * Each post displays its author, content, timestamp, and associated likes.
 * Users can navigate to a detailed view of a post which includes its comments.
-* The main feed displays posts from all users or just from those a user follows, by changing tab.
+* The main feed displays posts from all users or just from those a user follows, by changing the tab.
+* User can see Notes counts as the combination of Likes and Comments for each post.

 ## 3. Comments